Fly ash brick: The raw materials

 Main ingredients include fly ash, water, quicklime or lime sludge, cement, aluminum powder and gypsum.
 Autoclaving increases the hardness of the block by promoting quick curing of the cement.
 Gypsum acts as a long term strength gainer.
 The chemical reaction due to the aluminum paste provides AAC its distinct porous structure, lightness, and insulating properties.
 The aforementioned properties set it apart from other lightweight concrete materials.
 The finished product is a lighter block, less than 40% the weight of conventional Bricks, while providing the similar strengths.
 The specific gravity stays around 0.6 to 0.65.
 Using these blocks in buildings reduces the dead load, allowing one to save around 30 to 35% of structural steel, and concrete.

 Commercial processes fall into two categories; the lime route, and the cement (OPC) route where the latter is used as a source of lime.
-In the lime route, the composition is fly ash (50%), slaked lime (30%), and anhydrous gypsum (20%), to which 3 to 4 times of stone dust, sand or any inert filler material can be added.
-In the cement route, the composition is fly ash(76%), OPC (20%), and anhydrite (4%), to which 3 to 4 times of filler material can be added.
+In the lime route, the composition is fly ash (50%), slaked lime (30%), and anhydrous gypsum (20%), to which 3 to 4 times as much stone dust, sand or any inert filler material can be added.
+In the cement route, the composition is fly ash (76%), OPC (20%), and anhydrite (4%), to which 3 to 4 times as much filler material can be added.

 The following properties of fly ash affect the strength and look of fly ash bricks.